 Remove all prescription medications from the home.
 Keep them in your car, lock them in a safe or ask a friend to hold on to them for you.

 Most gun owners are responsible and keep their firearms under lock and key.
 If you don’t have a gun safe, take the weapon out of the home.
 The same holds true for other weapons, protect your belongings by keeping these items in a safe.

-Laptops, iPads, smart phones, smart speakers, smart watches and earbuds are quite popular with thieves.
+Laptops, iPods, smartphones, smart speakers, smartwatches, and earbuds are quite popular with thieves.
 Again, take them out of the home or lock them up.